 The cost of participant-directed investments is not required.
-Number of shares and current value include both participant and nonparticipant-directed investments.
+Number of shares and current value of Pittston Common Stock include both participant and anoparticipant-directed investments.
+Indicates a party-in-interest investment.
+See accompanying independent auditor's report.

 SIGNATURE

 Pursuant to the requirements of the Securities Exchange Act of 1934, the trustee (or other persons who administer the employee benefit plan) have duly caused this annual report to be signed on its behalf by the undersigned hereunto duly authorized.